Vi49/MessengerIsland/README.md

 - Self-destructing messages for added privacy
 - Two-factor authentication for enhanced security
 - Open-source codebase for transparency and community collaboration
-- Real-time messaging powered by Laravel and Vue.js
+- Real-time messaging powered by Laravel (websockets and caching included) and Vue.js
 - Android application built with Kotlin for seamless mobile experience

 ## Why Messenger Island? 🤔